hybridsjs/hybrids/docs/migration.md

 ## v9.0.0

-The `v9.0` release brings simplification into the full object property descriptor and moves out some rarely used default behaviors into optional features.
+The `v9.0` release brings simplification into the full object property descriptor, removes the `content` property, and moves out some rarely used default behaviors into optional features.

 ### Descriptors